department-of-veterans-affairs/next-build/READMEs/test-strategy.md

 #### Accessibility Testing

+React components should generally be tested using `jest-axe`; this is fairly lightweight and should integrate well with our unit and integration tests.

-Accessibility testing can be trivially added to any Cypress test by using `cypress-axe`; when a test step is executed that visually affects the DOM, we should make a point of checking the affected area of the DOM.
+Accessibility testing can be trivially added to any Cypress behavioral test by using `cypress-axe`; when a test step is executed that visually affects the DOM, we should make a point of checking the affected area of the DOM.
 This should probably be used with any substantial component we generate, and any non-trivial step definition we create.
 This further impacts resource use, but the importance of accessibility to our mission necessitates it.

 #### Load Testing